-Planning and Development Objectives Policies To improve walking, cycling, and public transportation options to better connect to other areas of the City.
+Plannin g and Development Objectives Policies 1.
+To improve walking, cycling, and public transportation options to better connect to other areas of the City.
 1-a.
 Maintain sidewalks and trail networks, identify gaps in active transportation networks and develop a plan to better connect walking and cycling infrastructure to other areas of the City.
-To increase transportation modal share of walking, cycling, and public transit.
+2. To increase transportation modal share of walking, cycling, and public transit.
 2-a.
 Construct safer and more direct walking and cycling infrastructure for all ages and abilities.
 2-b.
 Increase level of service of public transit and make routes more direct to other key activity nodes in the City.
-To increase amenities within walking distance of residential development.
+3. To increase amenities within walking distance of residential development.
 3-a.
 Institutional uses that are compatible with neighbourhoods (e.g. education facility, community centre, places of worship) are permitted.
 3-b.
 Small-scale local-serving commercial uses (e.g. convenience store, personal services) are permitted.
 3-c.
 Small scale community park and recreation uses are permitted.
 3-d.
 Commercial uses shall generally be limited to sites along Arterial or Collector Roads, or shall be contiguous with other local service facilities such as community centre or education facility.
 4. To maintain the natural areas known as Balsillie Court and Range Lake.
 4-a.
 Limited development may occur in the natural areas of Balsillie Court and Range Lake.
-To maintain residential land use as the dominant land use.
+5. To maintain residential land use as the dominant land use.
 5-a.
 Lands will be used primarily for housing with a range of dwelling types and densities.
-To direct residential intensification in mid-rise multi-use forms along the mair transportation corridors (and away fron the interior of the neighbourhoods).
+6. To direct residential intensification in mid-rise multi-use forms along the main transportation corridors (and away from the interior of the neighbourhoods).
+6-a.
+Zoning bylaws and other planning tools will be used to allow for residential intensification along main corridors.
 7. To increase housing options.
 7-a.
 Zoning will allow for a variety of housing types.
-8. To ensure development intensification i located and designed to be compatible with existing uses and respect the residential amenities of nearby properties. ,,
+8. To ensure development intensification is located and designed to be compatible with existing uses and respect the residential amenities of nearby properties.
+8-a.
+All non-residential development or higher density residential development shall be compatible with and sensitive to the existing residential land uses of the neighbourhood.